-We sat on the bench outside of the bakery in front of the area overlooking the fish market, or peškarija.
-Early in the morning the scene inside the fish market can be frenzied.
+We sat on the bench outside of the bakery in front of the area overlooking the fish market, or peskarija.
+Early in the morning, the scene inside the fish market can be frenzied.

-What to Eat in Split
+What Croatian Food to Eat in Split

 “You must try the black risotto,” Srdan urged us.
 “The dark color is from the ink of the cuttlefish, but the flavor isn’t overpowering,” he explained.
 “The ink seasons the dish with a mild briny flavor – it is fantastic!”

 We continued to pursue the fish market’s offerings.
 “Mussels are very common here,” Srdan explained.
 “Make them by simply adding a lot of olive oil to a pot with the mussels.
 Then add a lot of garlic and some wine.

 Octopus salad is another typical dish.
 When done poorly, the meat can be rubbery and tasteless.
 But done well, it is tender and sweet.